WayScience/Mitochcheck-MAP-analysis/README.md

 The training dataset contains labeled cells, each providing information about its phenotypic state (e.g., interphase, prophase, etc.).
 Additionally, a log is generated within the `./data` directory to provide insights into the download process.

-## Applying mAP to single-cell mitchech data
+## Applying mAP to single-cell Mitocheck data

 ### Data Modifications

 All the analysis is condcuted in the `./notebooks` directory.
-The first notebooks that is used to analyize and generate the mAP scores is the `./notebooks/mitocheck-map-analysis.ipynb` notebook.
+The first notebooks that is used to analyze and generate the mAP scores is the `./notebooks/mitocheck-map-analysis.ipynb` notebook.

-Firt we load in both the the negative controls and the training (phenotypically lalbed) dataset.
+First we load in both the the negative controls and the training (phenotypically labeled) dataset.
 There were some minor modificiations to the dataset.
 All phenotypes were stored in the `Mitocheck_Phenotypic_Class` in the trianing data.
 Since there are not labeles in the negative control, we added the `Mitocheck_Phenotypic_Class` column that contains the phenotypic labeled and labeled the negative control cells as `neg_control`.